wdi-sf-jan/faux-db/README.md

 Your job is to implement a faux database of users, by utilizing an array for storing all the users.
-You also need to think about how to increment the id of a user by figuring out what the id of the latest user was before the insert
+You also need to think about how to increment the id of a user by having an id counter

 ## The routes you'll need: